regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 Every resource sharing the same filepath will inevitably overwrites each other.
 And because, here, we will have several variations of our `vars.js` throughout our site, we need to specify a unique file path for every version of it.
 We choose to use its only changing factor, `weather_location`, to ensure Hugo only builds one variation of `vars.js` per existing location.

-To make this unique string safely useable as filename, we use `printf` with the verb `%x`.
+To make this unique string safely useable as filename, we use `printf` again but this time with the verb `%x`.
 This will wedge a base 64 representation of our `weather_location` between our file’s basename and extension.

 From now on if two pages uses our default beautiful `Montréal, CA`, they’ll use the same resource, while this other page written from New York will use it’s own Manhattan style `vars.n3wy0rkc1ty.js`!